 Accessibility and Mobile Game Development

-Fresh from her recent appointment as leader of Player Research’s new Accessibility Services, we sat down with Améliane F. Chiasson to discuss some of the key considerations around accessibility with mobile game development.
+We sat down with Améliane F. Chiasson, Game Accessibility Lead at Player Research, to discuss some of the key considerations around accessibility within mobile game development.

 What are the most common accessibility challenges in mobile game development, and how can they be overcome?